-You bought the Amazon Echo and can’t wait to chat with Alexa about everything.
+Echo devices can be extremely useful when you know all of the tips and tricks.
 Unfortunately, many new Echo users don’t know how to use the sophisticated device.
 Some only learn the most basic features and never fully explore the other fun and useful options.

 In this article, we discuss some of the best tricks and most practical tips for using Amazon Echo.
 Learn how to teach Alexa and Echo to recognize voices, how to connect to other devices, and much more.

 Change Alexa’s name or create a nickname for her to call you

 Once you’ve got your Alexa device up and running on your Wi-Fi network, there are still a few more things you might want to do before diving in, either using echo.amazon.com or the accompanying mobile app for iOS or Android.

 First off, if your name is Alexa or something similar (like Alexis), you’ll definitely want to change the “wake” word for the device.
 To do so, choose your device in the app, then choose Wake Word and select your desired wake word, which can be “Amazon,” “Echo,” “Alexa,” or “Computer.”
 You can also change the name Alexa calls you.
 Go to the communicate section in the Alexa app, and you can edit your name under my profile and settings.

 Create separate profiles for each person in your home

 If multiple people in your home have Amazon accounts, you can create separate profiles for each person in your Alexa household profile.
 To do so, select Settings in your Alexa app, Account Settings, and then Amazon Household and follow the on-screen directions.

 With more than one account on your Echo, you can not only share content like music and movies, but you can also collaborate on shopping lists, to-do lists, and calendars.
 If you can’t remember whose account is logged in, ask “Alexa, which profile am I using?”
 To switch to your own, say “Alexa, switch profile.”
 It’s that easy.